 Cyber attacks.
-The existence of threats of a cybernetic nature could affect tangible and intangible assets and lead to prolonged interruption, uncontrolled access and information and data leaks.
+The existence of threats of a cybernetic nature could affect tangible and intangible assets and lead to prolonged interruption, uncontrolled access and information and data leaks and/or hijacking.

 Health and safety risks.
-One of the FCC Group's priority objectives is to perform its activities with a high level of health and safety for all personnel, and to comply strictly with legal regulations in the field, which is reflected in the Prevention of Risks at Work Policy approved by the Board of Directors.
-Even so, occasionally, the FCC Group could be affected by incidents or accidents in its civil engineering works or installations, or in the provision of services that could cause damage and interfere with operations.
+One of the FCC Group's priority aims is to perform its activities with a high level of health and safety for all personnel, and to comply strictly with legal regulations in the field, which is reflected in the Prevention of Risks at Work Policy approved by the Board of Directors.
+Even so, the FCC

+Group could be affected by the health crisis and incidents or accidents in the development of its activity that could harm and interfere with operations.